-Teaching with Modern Tools to Prepare the Next Generation of Web Designers and Developers
+Teaching with Modern Tools to Prepare the Next Gen Web Designers and Developers

 This week at Adobe’s Create the Web event, we unveiled a new set of innovations called Adobe Edge Tools & Services.
 We think these announcements are really exciting for students who want to learn how to build killer apps and experiences for iOS, Android, Windows, WebOS, Blackberry and for the full range of today’s modern Web browsers.
 Importantly, Adobe is making this free to students and education institutions around the world.